 Stephen D. Simon1

-1Department of Biomedical and Health Informatics, School of Medicine, University of Missouri-Kanas City, Kansas City Missouri
+1Department of Biomedical and Health Informatics, School of Medicine, University of Missouri-Kansas City, Kansas City Missouri

 Abstract

 The quasi-experimental design is an underutilized research methodology.
 It works well when the researcher has control over treatment assignment, but wishes to avoid the problems that randomization can impose.
 Careful selection of how the treatments are allocated can produce evidence that is just as persuasive as the classical randomized trial.